Implementing the Robust Design in RMark

 What influences survival (\(\phi\))?

-Survival is estimated between primary periods, so the covariates that make sense here are things that vary between primary periods and plausibly affect whether an animal lives or dies.
+Survival is estimated between primary periods, so the covariates that belong here are things that vary between those periods and could plausibly tip an animal towards living or dying.

-Body condition is the classic example.
-An animal in poor condition going into winter is less likely to survive to spring.
-Age matters for most species, with survival often lower in juveniles and very old individuals.
-Sex can matter if males and females face different predation or energetic pressures.
-Environmental conditions between primary periods, such as winter severity, drought intensity, or food availability, are commonly included.
-If you have interventions, such as supplementary feeding, a predator removal programme, or a disease treatment, those belong here too.
+Body condition is the classic one.
+An animal going into winter in poor nick is less likely to see spring.
+Age matters for most species, with survival usually lowest in juveniles and the very old.
+Sex can matter if males and females are up against different predation or energetic demands.
+Conditions between periods get thrown in a lot too: how brutal the winter was, how bad the drought got, how much food was about.
+And if you ran any interventions, supplementary feeding, a predator cull, a disease treatment, those go here as well.

-The key question to ask yourself is: between my sampling occasions, what determined whether an animal was alive or dead at the next one?
+The question to keep asking yourself is: between two of my sampling occasions, what decided whether an animal was still alive at the next one?

 What influences detection (\(p\))?

-Detection is estimated within primary periods, from the pattern of secondary occasions.
-Covariates here should vary at the secondary occasion level, meaning across the repeated sampling events within a primary period, and plausibly affect how likely you are to catch or observe an individual that is actually present.
+Detection is estimated within primary periods, out of the pattern across your secondary occasions.
+So covariates here need to vary at the secondary occasion level, across the repeated visits inside a single primary period, and plausibly change how likely you are to catch or spot an animal that’s genuinely there.

-The key question is: across my repeated sampling occasions within a season, what made me more or less likely to detect an animal that was actually there?
+The question here is: across my repeated visits within a season, what made me more or less likely to detect an animal that was actually sitting right there?

 What influences availability (\(\gamma'\) and \(\gamma''\))?

-Availability governs whether an animal is present in your study area at all during a primary period.
-Covariates here should reflect things that drive animals in or out of the study area between primary periods.
+Availability is about whether an animal is even in your study area during a primary period at all.
+So covariates here should be the things that push animals in and out of the study area between periods.

 The structure of covariates in RMark

-Individual covariates are fixed properties of each animal: sex, age at first capture, body condition measured once.
-These go directly into the data frame as a column alongside ch, one value per row.
+Individual covariates are fixed traits of an animal: sex, age at first capture, a body condition measured just the once.
+Each one goes straight into the data frame as its own column next to ch, a single value per row.

-Time-varying covariates change across occasions: temperature on each sampling day, season at each primary period.
-For the survival and availability parameters, these vary at the primary period level and are added as numbered columns (varname1, varname2, …, one per primary period).
-For detection, they vary at the secondary occasion level and are added similarly, one column per secondary occasion across all primary periods.
-RMark matches these to the correct design matrix rows automatically.
+Time-varying covariates change from occasion to occasion: the temperature on each sampling day, the season at each primary period.
+For survival and availability these vary at the primary period level, so you add them as numbered columns (varname1, varname2, and so on, one per primary period).
+For detection they vary at the secondary occasion level, so you add one column per secondary occasion across the whole study.
+RMark reads the number on the end and lines each value up with the right row of the design matrix for you.

 How should your data be organised?